esierraj/antifeedant-activity/README.md

 ## How to Use This Repository

 1. Download the experimental data in Excel format.
-2. Format the input file according to the script requirements or use the "Lippia_spod.xlsx" file for testing.
+2. Format the input file according to the script requirements or use the [Lippia_spod.xlsx](Lippia_spod.xlsx) file for testing.
 3. Run the main scripts to generate the desired analyses and visualizations.

 ## Objective